Having more fun than a human being should be allowed to have Rush Limbaugh doing play-by-play today.

 This is a bunch of talking.

-When this whole deal was conceived, remember now, the people in Obama's inner circle still believe him to be this messianic guy, the one, the one we've all been waiting for, Who has this magical ability to render people speechless in stunned amazement at just the sound of his voice?
+When this whole deal was conceived, remember now, the people in Obama's inner circle still believe him to be this messianic guy, the one, the one we've all been waiting for, who has this magical ability to render people speechless in stunned amazement at just the sound of his voice.

-So he was going to run this summit here today, and he was going to embarrass the Republicans, and he was going to illustrate how they are disagreeable, how they're mean spirited, how they don't care about people suffering.
+So he was going to run this summit here today, and he was going to embarrass the Republicans, and he was going to illustrate how they are disagreeable, how they're mean-spirited, how they don't care about people suffering, they side with the big insurance companies and heartless, extreme meanies, and unwilling to compromise.

-He has to shut down discussion because to continue the discussion would embarrass him.
+And unable to discuss this, he has to shut down discussion because to continue the discussion would embarrass him.

 That's just a talking point.

-We're not here.
+We're not here talking points.

-That Eric, come on now.
+Eric, come on now.

 So I guess backfired totally on them.

-And therefore, they're they're trying to figure out now, they're gonna they're gonna gin this thing back up in uh 15 minutes, supposedly at 145 Eastern, and they're back there huddling.
+And therefore, they're trying to figure out now they're going to gin this thing back up in 15 minutes, supposedly, at 1.45 Eastern.

 It is halftime.

-And remember now, the Democrats have still had twice the talking time that Republicans have had, and it's still gone miserably.
+Remember now, the Democrats have still had twice the talking time that Republicans have had, and it's still gone miserably.

-Now, I'm just giving you the honest play by play, I'm giving you an honest summary.
+Now, I'm just giving you the honest play-by-play.

 Just warning you about that.